-10 Signs Your Dog Loves You More Than Anyone Else In The House
+12 Clear Indicators That Your Dog Loves You More Than Anyone Else At Home

 This article is for general knowledge only and is based on information from online sources.
-Every dog is unique, and behaviour may vary depending on personality, breed, and environment.
+Every dog is unique, and the ways they express affection can vary depending on breed, personality, and environment.

 Excited Greetings